 - Proof of purchase of a property or a rental contract.

-If you would like to consult a specialist or prefer a lawyer or accountant to apply for NHR status for you, these local experts all offer this service.
+If you would like to consult a specialist or prefer a lawyer or accountant to apply for NHR status for you, see our curated lists of recommended lawyers and financial advisors who can assist you with this and other tasks.

 Can non-residents get a NIF, and can you get it online?